KianShojaei/Elevator-Control/README.md

 * `single_X` — a single hand showing digit X (0–9).
 * `both_open` / `both_fist` — both hands open or both hands in fist used as modes to start/finish entry.
-* Two-hand fusion logic allows multi-digit inputs (e.g., left-hand gives tens, right-hand gives units depending on design).
+* Two-hand fusion logic allows multi-digit inputs.

 Examples of representative frames with landmarks are shown above in the **Gesture examples** gallery.